KarenK11/KarensPortfolio/README.md

 <h1>Karen Kinsella's Portfolio</h1>

 The idea behind my project was two-fold.
-To build a portfolio detailing my interests, skills and work history whilst also directly showcasing my frontend development skills.
+To build a portfolio detailing my interests and work history whilst also directly showcasing my frontend development skills.
 I wanted to be able to provide prospective clients and employers with an example of my frontend skills, as well as providing them with an insight into me, what I enjoy and what I've worked on in the past.
-Along with a quick and easy way to get in touch with me via the contact form.
+Along with a quick and easy way to get in touch with me via the contact form and the ability to download my CV.

 <h2>UX</h2>

 My project, my portfolio, is intended for prospective clients and employers to gain a deeper understanding of who I am, what interests me and my work history.
 As well as providing a first-hand example of my work, the project itself.
 My three page project clearly and neatly lays out an About Me section, my Work History section and a Contact section.
 I have also added the option for prospective employees and clients to download a copy of my CV, should this be their preferred method.

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

 I build my project based off of two User Stories: a prospective _client_ and a prospective _employer_.

 As a prospective client, when I come to Karen Kinsella's Portfolio, I want to be able to see first-hand her frontend development skills.
 I want to be able to see a tangible webpage that she has deisgned and built herself so that I can assess her skills based off the criteria I am looking for when hiring a developer to work on my projects with me.
+I then want to be able to get in touch with her regarding the projects I have in mind.

 As a prospective employer, when I come to Karen Kinsella's Portfolio, I want to see Karen's previous employment history.
 I want to gain an understanding of her skills and interests and a little bit about her as a person, so that I can assess her overall skills and culture fit against my hiring criteria for certain roles.
+I want to be able to download a copy of her CV in order to evaluate her further and I'd like to be given the option to reach out to her if needed, either via a contact form or via email.

 The wireframes I created when mocking up the idea for my project can be found here: https://github.com/KarenK11/UserCentricFrontendDevMilestone/blob/master/assets/wireframes/KarensPortfolioWireframes.pdf

 <h2>Features</h2>
-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-Existing Features
+<h3>Existing Features</h3>

 The navigation bar at the top of my portfolio allows users to switch between the separate pages of my site by giving them an easy navigational click option.